-Fast forward a few months to when I’m actually in Brazil and I talked to the director there about how to find some local resources and places I could make LGBTQIA+ friends.
-He told me “Simply talk to anyone near the college and I can almost promise they are part of the community or have friends who are.
+Fast forward a few months to when I’m actually in abroad and I talked to the director there about how to find some local resources and places I could make LGBTQIA+ friends.
+He told me, “Simply talk to anyone near the college and I can almost promise they are part of the community or have friends who are.
 You will make friends in no time.”
 This put my worry of not making friends at ease.
 That day I did what he said and made five new friends right away.
 They showed me around the city, the best places to hang out, and introduced me to all their friends.
 They adopted me into their friend family and made sure I was happy and safe.

 The best advice I can give to a student who wants to travel abroad and is unsure if they will be welcomed due to their sexuality is to do as much research as possible.
 If you can talk to a professor who speaks the language or knows about the culture, do it.
 Talk to the advisor of that program, they are there for you and have your best interest in mind.
-Because of the city I was in it was very easy for me to be open about my sexuality because I was surrounded by a large amount of people who were also part of the community.
+Because of the city I was in it was very easy for me to be open about my sexuality because I was surrounded by a large number of people who were also part of the community.